daisygunn/la-petite-traveller/README.md

 The 'Keep in Touch' button is found in the navbar, upon clicking this the user will be taken to this section towards the end of the page.
 In this section is a newsletter sign up form for the user to register their interest.
 The form was built using the required attribute so all fields are necessary to 'Sign Up!'.

 ### **Lighthouse**
 Lighthouse is a feature of Google Chrome developer tools and is used to assess the performance of the website and its features.
-I achieved a really low performance score initially, as you can see below:
+I achieved a low performance score initially, as you can see below:

 ![](assets/README-files/images/first_lighthouse_report.png)